AdobeDocs/analytics.en/help/analyze/report-builder/manage-reportbuilder.md

 ## Search the Data Block list

 Use the Search field to locate anything in the data block table.
-For example, you could search for metrics contained in the data blocks or data view.
+For example, you could search for metrics contained in the data blocks or report suite.
 You can also search for dates appearing in the date range, date modified, or last run date columns.

 ![Using the Search field to locate anything in the data block table.](./assets/image55.png)

 ## Edit Data Blocks

-You can edit the data view, date range, or the filters applied to one or more data blocks.
+You can edit the report suite, date range, or the filters applied to one or more data blocks.

 For example, you can replace an existing filter with a new filter in one or more data blocks.